kev-pinto-cts/dataproc_serverless_airflow/Readme.md

 ```

 ### Setup the Example in GCP (Run Once Only)
-Edit the `Makefile` and change the following 2 params
+Edit the `Makefile` and change the following params:
 ```shell
 PROJECT_ID ?= <CHANGEME>
 REGION ?= <CHANGEME>